 Water-conscious homeowners have been buying low-flow toilets for years, but the early versions weren’t as powerful as the ones you can buy today.
 And just as with the flapper example above, the first low-flow toilets may not always flush hard enough to push the contents through.
 If you’re consistently having trouble with one of these models, it may be time to consider an upgrade.

-If the source of the problem isn’t in the toilet, the drain pipe or the vent, it must be in the sewer line.
+If the source of the problem isn’t in the toilet, the drainpipe, or the vent, how does a toilet get clogged still?
+The answer: the sewer line.
 This is often a worst-case scenario if a problem occurs in a section of sewer pipe located under private property because it often involves digging up the yard and racking up several hours of labor.
 Sewer line problems aren’t always caused by what’s flowing through the pipes; tree roots can put pressure on these lines over time, leading to a break.
 To find out what’s going on in the sewer line, request a camera inspection from your local plumber.

 What If Your Toilet Clogs All the Time?

 If your toilet always clogs, and you’ve ruled out the issues above, it’s likely the toilet itself is due for an upgrade.
 Though most toilets can last up to 25-50 years, mineral deposits, surface cracks, and general outdated features of older models can result in frequent clogging.
 A newer model is usually the more cost-effective option overall because they greatly reduce the number of gallons per flush used.

 To determine whether you need an upgrade, count on our plumbing professionals to provide you with options best suited for your needs – and replacement when it’s time to install.

 Related Content: 5 Signs You Need a New Toilet

 How to Prevent Future Clogs